Fmstrat/samba-domain/README.md

 ```

 ## Things to keep in mind
-* In some cases on Windows clients, you would join with the domain of SAMDOM, but when entering the computer domain you must enter SAMDOM.LOCAL.
+* In some cases on Windows clients, you would join with the domain of CORP, but when entering the computer domain you must enter CORP.EXAMPLE.COM.
 This seems to be the case when using most any samba based DC.
 * Make sure your client's DNS is using the DC, or that your mail DNS is relaying for the domain
-* Ensure client's are using samdom.local as the search suffix
+* Ensure client's are using corp.example.com as the search suffix
 * If you're using a VPN, pay close attention to routes.
 You don't want to force all traffic through the VPN